 We also have that Word 2010 allows us to save files directly in SharePoint locations.
 There is native support for opening and saving documents in ODF format and exporting reports to PDF (without having to install any add-on ).

 Likewise, the contextual menus of the editing applications (Word, Excel, PowerPoint, etc.) are now more potent since they incorporate Live Preview technology previously only available if we used the Ribbon.
 This technology allows us to see the results of the editing options just by hovering over them.

 Finally, we tell you that Office 2010 has an exciting “Protected Mode” that works every time we open a document downloaded from the Internet.
-It does block the file so that we cannot do any editing work without first having authorized it (it is something similar to what Windows Vista / 7 does with the data that we have downloaded from the web).
+It blocks the file so that we cannot do any editing work without first having authorized it (it is similar to what Windows Vista / 7 does with the data we have downloaded from the web).

 In this Tech Preview, there are no traces of this function that would allow the user to create a portable version of Office, and that appeared in some official screenshots from a few months ago.
-The feature is probably not ready yet, and it is planned to be incorporated into future Office 2010 releases.
+The feature is probably not ready yet and will be incorporated into future Office 2010 releases.

 How to Download Office 2010 Toolkit